 The training course for our apprentices and trainees to become 'energy scouts' offers them a particularly good opportunity to investigate the topic of sustainability and energy.
 Some of our second and third year trainees and apprentices are given the opportunity to train as an energy scout and are involved in energy management issues and projects related to energy.
-The training is part of an Chamber of Industry and Commerce (IHK) seminar.
+The training is part of a Chamber of Industry and Commerce (IHK) seminar.
 Particular attention is paid to ensuring that apprentices and trainees from different areas receive this further training and that the knowledge acquired is brought into different areas of the company.
+Unfortunately, no seminars could take place in the reporting period due to the Covid-19 pandemic.